minglecm/dentafrice.github.com/about.md

 + Cabinetmaking
 + Sign and Decal Production

-I'm married to my beautiful wife Paige and we live in the Parkside neighborhood of San Francisco, CA.
+Me and my wife Paige live near the ocean in the Sunset of San Francisco, CA.

 I love all kinds of soda and am addicted to Mountain Dew.